-Colour.
-You may not get a choice of scrub colours depending on whether they dictate your rank or the ward you are working for.
-However, if you are offered a choice, choose a colour that will compliment your skin tone.
-Long shifts as a nurse are gruelling and hash on the skin, so make wise choices if you are allowed.
-Layer your scrubs with a long sleeve t-shirt underneath in a contrasting colour.
+You may not get a choice of scrub colors depending on whether they dictate your rank or the ward you are working for.
+However, if you are offered a choice, choose a color that will compliment your skin tone.
+Long shifts as a nurse are grueling and harsh on the skin, so make wise choices if you are allowed.
+Layer your scrubs with a long sleeve t-shirt underneath in a contrasting color.

-Embroidery.
-To give your scrub tops a little personal touch, why not get your name, rank and nursing number embroidered onto your scrubs.
+To give your scrub tops a little personal touch, why not get your name, rank, and nursing number embroidered onto your scrubs.
 You can even buy pins specific to your specialty and add them to your scrub top pocket.

-Nursing is a tough profession to be a part of – but that doesn’t mean that you can’t look as much the superhero than you are to your patients!
+Nursing is a tough profession to be a part of – but that doesn’t mean that you can’t look as much the superhero that you are to your patients!